 It is however understandable that when your pet has past away, these photos are hard to find.
-This is still not a problem, I will do everything to help you get the best portrait with the photos you already have.
+This is still not a problem, I have had plenty of experience recreating details and

 This is also true for those naughty pets that are too hyper or are camera shy.

 Cats are well know to turn their face just as you press for the perfect shot.
 Dogs are very happy to wag their tails and move at the slightest thought of walkies.